 Application and Hiring Process

-For full-time employment opportunities in these Pupil Personnel Services (PPS) titles in for the 2021-22 school year, new candidates are required to register and complete the online application.
+For full-time employment opportunities in these Pupil Personnel Services (PPS) titles in the current school year, new candidates are required to register and complete the online application.

 The DOE will first review applicants for eligibility; eligible candidates will then be listed in the New Teacher Finder.
 This search tool allows principals to post school-based positions and contact candidates, and allows candidates to search for vacancies and apply directly to schools.
 Candidates may be contacted directly by schools or district supervisors, and also may be invited to recruitment events.